 - Department of Energy has a good introduction to the types of geothermal heat pump systems available.

-- DSIRE (Database of State Incentives for Renewables & Efficiency) is the most comprehensive source of information on incentives and policies that support renewables and energy efficiency in the United States.
+- DSIRE (Database of State Incentives for Renewables & Efficiency) is the most comprehensive source of information on tax incentives and policies that support renewables and energy efficiency in the United States.